barumau/PanGlobish/English/110_worde_kostruktion.md

 ## Zero Derivation

 Zero derivation means conversion of a word of a certain word class to a different word class without any change in form.
-In Dunish, this is very common.
+In Panglobish, this is very common.
 In fact, most words don't belong to any fixed word classes.
 Instead, the word class is determined by the word's place in the sentence.